Resources for Family & Friends

 Keys and Room Access:

-Residence Halls cannot be accessed by those who do not live there; all front doors correspond only to their respective inhabitants’ keys or swipe cards.
+Residence Halls cannot be accessed by those who do not live there; all front doors correspond only to their respective residents’ keys.
 Students in buildings with keys are given a single set of keys for their respective buildings.
-Those in Overlook, Upper St. Regis, Lower St. Regis, and Lambert Halls are given a swipe card every year that acts as their student ID and is programmed to open their building, suite, and room doors.
-These keys are swipe-style.
-Those who have lost a key should report the loss to the Residence Life and Housing Office as soon as possible to have it replaced for a fee.
+Those who have lost a key should fill out the linked form here as soon as possible to have it replaced for a fee.
 Lost ID cards are also replaced by the Campus Safety Office for a fee.
 These fees are not due in cash, but instead appear on the student’s bill at the end of the year/semester.

 The Residence Life and Housing Office always recommends that students lock their room doors, in the interest of protecting their property.
 It is recommended to lock room doors when not present.
 Some doors, such as suite doors and bedroom doors, lock automatically.
 The College recommends not propping open external doors or keeping the door open for those who do not live in the building or if an individual does not know them, in the interest of safety for the community.